Work on Rejected Claims

 Open and Review the Claim Rejections Worklist

-To review claim rejections sent to your practice from payors, open the Rejected Claims worklist in the Insurance Balances tool.
+To review claim rejections sent to your practice from payors and clearinghouses, open the Insurance Balances tool and visit the Rejected Claims tab.

-Double-click on a single insurance group or click “Work With All” to view all rejection messages.
+Double-click on a single insurance group or click "Work With All" to view the rejections.

 By reviewing and resolving every claim rejection sent to your practice, you can ensure that no claims slip through the cracks.

 Each Rejection is a Message: Rejections are similar to e-mail messages or other incoming communication.
-Your practice can deal with a billing problem for an encounter somewhere else, and encounter balances may already be paid off.
-The rejection message from the payor will remain on the Rejected Claims worklist for your review until you mark it as resolved.
+Your practice might handle a billing problem for an encounter using a different tool, and an encounter's balance may already be paid off.
+The rejection from the payor remains on the Rejected Claims worklist for your review until you mark it as resolved.

 Troubleshoot a Specific Rejection